P4NTY/P4NTY-RPG-Assistant/README.md

 Supports specyfic rolls from these systems:
 - Call of Cthulhu 7ed
+- Kult
+- Dungeons and Dragons 5ed
+- Fate
-- Warhammer 4ed
+- Glina
 - Tales from the Loop
-- Fate
-- Dungeons and Dragons 5ed
 - Vamipire Masquerade 5ed
-- Cult
+- Warhammer 4ed

 ## Commands:
 ### Roll /r